suzanmanasreh/ios101-prework/README.md

 ## Notes

 No challenged encountered.
 Swift is very straightforward, and I look forward to working with it.
+However, saving gifs through XCode results in really low-quality gifs for some reason.

 ## License